tinpotnick/project-mediaswitch/readme.md

 Project mediaswitch is designed to be a scalable VOIP switch.
 Forget a Swiss-army knife supporting 20 protocols bridging old ISDN routes with H323 or SIP.
 This project is designed to be slim, efficient and fast using an event-driven, asynchronous architecture.
 SIP, call control and RTP.

-The design is be broken down into 3 core components.
+The design is broken down into 3 core components.
 Each component is primarily a single threaded architecture with I/O completion ports for network (think Nginx over Apache).
 This is to:

 1. Increase reliability by removing the possibility of race conditions
 2. Reduce the need to lock threads using mutex's or equivalents